 Christmas Cookies: 10 Tips for Decorating with the Kids

 The holidays are about honoring family traditions, whether they are decades old or just forming.
 There is always a place in your heart for the rituals and events that happen this time each year, be it tree-trimming or caroling.
-One tradition we especially love?
-Cookie decorating.
+Cookie decorating is one tradition we especially love.

 Making cookies with the kids is a very different experience from an adults-only cookie party.
-Obviously, you'll be serving hot cocoa instead of mulled wine.
-But there are other differences, too.
+Obviously, you'll be serving hot cocoa instead of mulled wine, but there are other differences too.
 Kids can be messy and so can child-friendly cookie parties.
-You can’t just consider the good time: you have to consider other important factors like cleanup.
-But don’t worry, we’ve considered them for you!
+You can’t just consider the good time: you have to consider other important factors, like cleanup.
+But don’t worry, we’ve thought of them for you!

 For instance, what can you do to give yourself the easiest cleanup possible?
 Simply line your table with a vinyl tablecloth that will catch any stray icing, sprinkles, and dough that might trickle through those little fingers.
 And don't be afraid to take shortcuts when it comes to decorating cookies with children, either.
-Having a hot oven and rowdy and excitable youngsters can lead to injury and disaster.
-Instead, bake off all your cookies the night before while they are in bed (if you can muster the energy to stay up a little later).
+Having a hot oven and rowdy youngsters can lead to injury and disaster.
+Instead, bake all your cookies the night before (if you can muster the energy to stay up a little later).
 Also, assemble all of your icings in advance and keep them covered tightly in the fridge.
 Don't waste time fiddling with messy food dye when eager fingers are reaching for the next icing tube or sprinkle.